Anonymous said: How did you guys decide who got which room?

 Have a question?
 (Yes, you can ask me about more than just my hair, LOL) You should send me your questions here.
 Thanks!

-inspiri asked: Did you make your tumblr theme?
+inspiri said: Did you make your tumblr theme?
 I really like it! :)

 Thank you very much, but I cannot take credit for this theme.
 The tumblr theme I’m currently using is called Redux and was designed by the meticulous pixel-pusher that is Jacob Bijani.
 It’s actually the default Tumblr theme!